 Heavy equipment job sites are harsh environments — things like dust, heat, extreme pressure, and constant use can cause parts to wear down extremely quickly.
 Heavy equipment maintenance includes anything you do to keep your trucks performing properly on the road and on the job site (one of the most important parts of maxing out your fleet utilization).

-Traditional maintenance is usually geared toward things like repairs and part replacements that get equipment back up and running after a breakdown.
+- Corrective maintenance, which usually involves tasks such as repairs and part replacements -- anything that gets equipment back up and running after a breakdown.

 Heavy Equipment Maintenance Inspection Checklist

-There are several types of heavy equipment maintenance, such as engine maintenance, standard maintenance, and daily preventative maintenance.
-Each type focuses on a specific aspect of the equipment and should be part of your maintenance program.
+Heavy equipment maintenance is essential for maintaining compliance with the leading industry standards.
 According to the 1926.431 standard by OSHA (Occupational Safety and Health Administration), employers in industries that use heavy equipment must regularly maintain the machines, especially in hazardous locations.
 Non-compliance with these regulations can result in fines per Section 17 of the OSHA Act.
 This checklist should help keep you on track.

 Engine Maintenance Checklist